egegunes/ege.dev/content/about.md

 don't have rigid preferences when it comes to technology stack.

 I enjoy listening other's stories and telling mine.
-If you have a story to tell, write to me at `ege at gmail.com`
+If you have a story to tell, write to me at `ege at gmail dot com`